Skip to content

 GitHub Actions🔗

-A four-job workflow that mirrors a typical detection-engineering loop: lint, validate, fixture eval, then convert and publish.
+A four-job workflow that mirrors a typical detection-engineering loop: lint, validate, backtest, then convert and publish.

 name: detections